LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

-It is unclear to me at this time though how we can do this type of transformation in a rigorous manner, so I am unclear in general if there are ways we can use graph replacement to normalize the graph in some manner, to create a form that is ameanable to program slicing.
+It is unclear to me at this time though how we can do this type of transformation in a rigorous manner, so I am unclear in general if there are ways we can use graph replacement to normalize the graph in some manner, to create a form that is amenable to program slicing.

 ---

 Now this is really turning into more of an exploration than an RFC, but I wanted to share a few others thoughts I had on the problem from reading a couple of recent papers this weekend.

-To re-orient, where we left is that we were having trouble figuring out to how to take a while loop with updates both the local namespace and to the IO (stdout), and sepearete those changes, so that we can see which parts of the while loop touch IO and which touch the namespace.
+To re-orient, where we left is that we were having trouble figuring out to how to take a while loop with updates both the local namespace and to the IO (stdout), and separate those changes, so that we can see which parts of the while loop touch IO and which touch the namespace.

 The strategy is to re-formulate the imperative while loop in a functional form.